Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The backward calculation algorithm

-Lemma \ref{lemmaFiniteReplEqSet} is a result\footnote{By inspecting the proof of Lemma \ref{lemmaFiniteReplEqSet}, one may notice that Assumption \ref{assProneSavingsEconomy}, although mentioned in Definition \ref{defFiniteRep}, is not necessary for this result.} regarding the approximation of equilibria from $\mathcal{H}$ by equilibria from $\mathcal{H}_{k}$, $k\geq1$.
-It agrees with the idea that if $\{\mathcal{E}_{k}\}_{k\geq1}$ is finitely replicating $\mathcal{E}$, then the tail economies become each time less relevant, and therefore solving an arbitrarily large number of identical equilibrium equations leads, approximately, to an equilibrium of $\mathcal{E}$.
+Lemma \ref{lemmaFiniteReplEqSet} is a result\footnote{By inspecting the proof of Lemma \ref{lemmaFiniteReplEqSet}, one may notice that Assumption \ref{assProneSavingsEconomy}, although mentioned in Definition \ref{defFiniteRep}, is not necessary for this result (i.e., the result is valid even if the overlapping economies are not prone to savings).} regarding the approximation of equilibria from $\mathcal{H}$ by equilibria from $\mathcal{H}_{k}$, $k\geq1$.
+It agrees with the idea that if $\{\mathcal{E}_{k}\}_{k\geq1}$ is finitely replicating $\mathcal{E}$, then the tail economies become less relevant each time, and solving an arbitrarily large number of identical equilibrium equations leads approximately to an equilibrium of $\mathcal{E}$.